Approach Considerations

 The emergency physician also should consider daily sodium and potassium requirements as follows:

 Isonatremic and hyponatremic volume depletion states may be treated with normal saline or other isotonic solutions.
-The goal for correction rates for either hyponatremic or hypernatremic patients should be no more than 1 mEq/L/h to prevent the devastating CNS complications of overrapid correction (central pontine myelinolysis and cerebral edema, respectively).
-Full correction of severe sodium abnormalities usually should be staged over 24 hours or longer.
+The goal for correction rates for either hyponatremic or hypernatremic patients should be no more than 0.5 mEq/L/h or no more than 8mEq/L per 24 hour period to prevent the devastating CNS complications of over-rapid correction (central pontine myelinolysis and cerebral edema).
+Full correction of severe sodium abnormalities usually should be staged over 24-48 hours or longer.
+[2]

 Although a potassium deficit is present in all cases of volume depletion, it is not usually clinically significant; few patients with moderate dehydration require supplemental potassium.
 However, failure to correct for hypokalemia during volume repletion may result in clinically significant hypokalemia.

 Add potassium to fluids when the patient has documented hypokalemia.
-For all other patients, avoid adding potassium to fluids until the patient has received several hours of resuscitation and the patient has demonstrated adequate urine output.
+For all other patients, avoid adding potassium to fluids until the patient has received resuscitation and has demonstrated adequate urine output.

 Children with severe volume depletion, especially those with hypernatremia or hyponatremia, require inpatient therapy.
 Children with severe hyperosmolar states, severe electrolyte derangements, or associated renal failure may require admission to a critical care unit.